eavdmeer/noarch-sqlite3/README.md

 <a id="get"></a>
 ### [&lt;Promise&gt;] get(sql [, param, ...][, callback])
 Run the SQL query with the specified parameters and call the callback with a subsequent result row.
-Will return the `Database` object to allow for function chaining.
+If the `callback` parameter is present, this will return the `Database` object to allow for function chaining.
+If no `callback` is present, the function will return a `Promise` that will resolve on success or reject on failure.
 The parameters are the same as the [Database#run](#run) function, with the following differences:

 The signature of `callback` is: `function(err, row) {}`.
 If the result set is empty, the `row` parameter is undefined, otherwise it is an object containing the values for the first row.